 When one purchases music and stores it in their Android device, they usually organize the music in form of playlists.
 The playlists can be organized and placed in several folders which will enable easy access via music playing apps.
 Users generally organize music playlists according to its use.
 For example, you will find one has organized music that is soothing which is suitable for yoga or another one will organize a playlist for music suitable for workout on the treadmill.
 To ensure that one’s music playlist does not get lost or distorted, it is important to employ music file management.
 A good music file manager should be able to transfer audio files between Android and other storage device as well.

-In order to manage your audio files easily via your computer, you need the compatible and easy to use Coolmuster Android Assistant or Coolmuster Android Assistant for Mac.
+In order to manage your audio files easily via your computer, you need the compatible and easy to use Coolmuster Android Assistant.
 The application has the ability of importing and exporting music files from an Android device to a computer.
 This allows one to have a back up copy of their music playlist on their computer therefore in case of anything, one can replace lost files with ease.
 It also enables the user to add new music from their computer to the Android device and delete existing music files on your Android.
 Apart from music, it can help the user manage different information found on their devices.
 This includes contacts, SMS, photos and videos among others.

 Android Assistant is designed to be compatible with various Android brands from different manufacturers.
 They include ZTE, LG, Huawei, Dell, Sony, Samsung and Motorola among others.
 As a safe application, the user is assured of no damage during importing, exporting and deleting of music files.
 Let's read the following guide together to check the details.